MicrosoftDocs/learn/learn-pr/azure/build-blazor-webassembly-visual-studio-code/includes/2-understand-blazor-webassembly.md

 Blazor is a web technology that lets you build client web applications using C#.
 Blazor is a feature of the ASP.NET Core framework that allows developers to use .NET tools and libraries to build web apps.

 Blazor apps are composed of reusable web UI components built using C#, HTML, and CSS.
 It enables developers to build both client and server code with C#, allowing you to share code and libraries with both the front-end client code and back-end logic.
-This can simplify sharing data between the front-end and backend, enable code re-use to accelerate development and simplify maintenance.
+Using C# for both can simplify sharing data between the front-end and backend, enable code reuse to accelerate development and simplify maintenance.

 Blazor can be used to generate server-side code where the UI is deployed from the server, or a client-side web app using Blazor WebAssembly.